sjdevs01/study-logger-v2/README.md

 ## Optional: Display Your Name
 Rename the files in `data` folder to your name in lowercase (keep the `_d` in the file which has it).
 Then open `index.js` and on line 13, you will see `let userList = ['user']`, replace user with your name in lower case

 Then do `pm2 restart` then `pm2 save` and your name will appear in the little corner over there.
+(This is to be done in command prompt, 2022 me forgot to write this haha)